edanalytics/earthmover_edfi_bundles/assessments/IB/README.md

 ### Required
 - OUTPUT_DIR: Where output files will be written.
-- BUNDLE_DIR: Parent folder of the bundle, where `earthmover.yaml` lives.
+- STATE_FILE: Where to store the earthmover runs.csv file
 - INPUT_FILE: The path to the IB .csv file you want to transform.
 - API_YEAR: The API year that the output of this template will be sent to.